 Remember to Get Feedback!

 Asking for feedback is a great way to learn more about your customers.
 You want to ask what they dislike and what they like about your gym.
-Get your customers involved by asking for them to tell you more about their experiences.
+Get your customers involved by asking them to tell you more about their experiences.
 Feedback gives you the opportunity to address specific problems that your customers identify when they visit your gym.